g8hh/the-tree-of-life/docs/!general-info.md

 - [Grids][grids.md]: Create a group buttons that behave the same, but have their own data.
 Good for map tiles, an inventory grid, and more!
 - [Infoboxes](infoboxes.md): Boxes containing text that can be shown or hidden.
 - [Trees](trees-and-tree-customization.md): Make your own trees.
 You can make non-layer button nodes too!
+- [Particle system](particles.md): Can be used to create particles for visual effects, but also interactable things like golden cookies or collectables.